Jameis Winston Denies Groping Uber Driver in 2016; NFL Investigation Underway

 Kate said women in the public eye coming forward to speak out against sexual misconduct compelled her to share her story, saying, "I have been empowered by my sisters who have forged this path by speaking up, and I must do my part to make it a little more well traveled.
 If I'm silent, I fear that further harm will come to other women, if it hasn't already.
 He sexually assaulted me, and I have every right to tell the damn truth about it."

 A former Florida State student named Erica Kinsman said Winston sexually assaulted her in 2012, but no charges were ever levied against him.
+Winston denied the allegations, while a university investigation into her claims found insufficient evidence to rule against him in a Title IX investigation into the matter.

-In 2016, Winston settled a federal lawsuit with Kinsman.
+In 2016, Winston settled a federal lawsuit and countersuit with Kinsman.